 The more we learn about the tragic L'Enfant Plaza incident, the more disturbing it becomes.
-Undoubtedly there was confusion which is not surprising but the communication and response issues which have come to light are truly unacceptable.
-Lets follow the chronology of events as reported by the N.T.S.B. and in the Washington Post and elsewhere.
+Undoubtedly there was confusion which is not surprising but the communication and response issues that have come to light are truly unacceptable.
+Let's follow the chronology of events as reported by the N.T.S.B. and in the Washington Post and elsewhere.

 The National Transportation Safety Board says that the victim's train stopped at 3:15 pm and that within a minute fans were activated presumably to dissipate the smoke.
 WMATA called 911 at 3:22.
 It seems unfathomable both that it took that long and that Metro has to call 911 instead of having some other more direct link to emergency services.

 Far worse is that the emergency responders were apparently not told that people were trapped on the train!
 I repeat Metro's delayed 911 call is presently thought not to have included the vital information that people were trapped on a smoke-filled train!
 This information was provided to emergency responders at 3:33 by a passenger on the train.